richinfante/satellite-rs/README.md

 A port of [sattelite-js](https://github.com/shashwatak/satellite-js) to rust.

 Currently unstable, and unsuitable for production use.
+Zero dependencies.

 Known Issues:
 - Deep-space calculations appear to be slightly off.
 Cause is currently unknown
+- Many portions are currently untested.

 Todo List:
+- Refactor code to allow for easier testing
 - Add tests for remaining modules to ensure proper port
   - [ ] constants.rs
   - [ ] ext.rs